mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 <figure>
 <img src="media/finished-links.png" alt="Links page in a browser window, completed">
 <figcaption>
 You completed page should like like this, with the links blue (mine are purple because I've already visited them to test).
-Click on each link to test it is working.
-If any fail, go back to your code.
 </figcaption>
 </figure>

+- Check before submission - Open in a browser window and click on each link to test it is working.
+If any fail, go back to your code.

 <!-- end div -->

+<p class="submit-work">Submit Assessment 6</p>

 <h2 class="deep">Deeper Learning</h2>